Strobesstrobes

 TL;DR

-• ✓Serverless penetration testing focuses on the function code, its event sources, its execution role permissions, and its dependencies, because there is no OS or network to attack.
+• ✓Serverless collapses the attack surface to four things: the function code, its event sources, its execution-role permissions, and its dependencies.
+There is no OS or network to attack.

-• ✓Event injection is the signature serverless vulnerability: untrusted data arrives from many event sources (HTTP, queues, storage events, emails) and reaches a sink without validation.
+• ✓Event injection is the signature serverless vulnerability: untrusted data from many event sources (HTTP, queues, storage events, email) reaches a sink without validation, and non-HTTP triggers are usually trusted blindly.

-• ✓Over-privileged execution roles are the most common high-impact finding.
+• ✓Over-privileged execution roles are the highest-impact finding.
 A compromised function inherits its IAM role, so an over-scoped role turns one bug into account-wide access.

-• ✓Third-party dependency vulnerabilities matter more in serverless because functions ship with their dependency tree and run with the function's permissions.
+• ✓Third-party dependencies matter more in serverless because each function ships its full dependency tree and runs with the function's permissions, and Lambda exposes its role credentials through environment variables.

 Serverless changes what you attack.
 There is no server to port-scan, no OS to exploit, no long-lived host to pivot through.
 A function spins up, runs your code with an IAM role, and disappears.
 That collapses the attack surface down to four things: the function code, the events that trigger it, the permissions it carries, and the dependencies it ships with.
 Get those right and serverless is genuinely hard to break; get them wrong and a single event injection inherits an over-privileged role straight into your account.